The Handmaid's Tale: Offred

-The Commander
+Commander

 The Commander says that he was a scientist and was previously involved in something similar to market research before Gilead's inception.
 Later, it is hypothesized, but not confirmed, that he might have been one of the architects of the Republic and its laws.
 Presumably, his first name is "Fred", though that, too, may be a pseudonym.
 He engages in forbidden intellectual pursuits with Offred, such as playing Scrabble, and introduces her to a secret club that serves as a brothel for high-ranking officers.

-He shows his softer side to Offred during their covert meetings and confesses of being "misunderstood" by his wife.
-Offred learns that the Commander carried on a similar relationship with his previous handmaid, who later killed herself when his wife found out.
+He shows his softer side to Offred during their covert meetings and confesses to being "misunderstood" by his wife.
+Offred learns that the Commander carried on a similar relationship with his previous Handmaid, who later killed herself when his wife found out.

 In the epilogue, Professor Pieixoto speculates that one of two figures, both instrumental in the establishment of Gilead, may have been the Commander, based on the name "Fred".
 It is his belief that the Commander was a man named Frederick R. Waterford who was killed in a purge shortly after Offred was taken away, charged with harbouring an enemy agent.

 Serena Joy

-Serena Joy is a former televangelist and the Commander's wife in the fundamentalist theonomy.
+Serena Joy is a former televangelist and the Commander's Wife in the fundamentalist theonomy.
 Her real name is Pam and she is fond of gardening and knitting.
 The state took away her power and public recognition, and she tries to hide her past as a television figure.
 Offred identifies Serena Joy by recalling seeing her on TV when she was a little girl early on Saturday mornings while waiting for the cartoons to air.

 Believed to be sterile (although the suggestion is made that the Commander is sterile, Gileadean laws attribute sterility only to women), she is forced to accept that he has use of a Handmaid.
-She resents having to take part in "The Ceremony", a monthly fertility ritual.
-She strikes a deal with Offred to arrange for her to have sex with Nick in order to become pregnant.
+She resents having to take part in "The Ceremony", a monthly ritual where the "owner" Commander attempts to impregnate the enslaved Handmaid while she is ovulating.
+Serena strikes a deal with Offred to arrange for her to have sex with Nick in order to become pregnant.
 According to Professor Pieixoto in the epilogue, "Serena Joy" or "Pam" are pseudonyms.
 The character's real name is implied to be Thelma.